-As an early childhood educator and as an individual in today’s world, I am proud to say that the children of our current generation define our future.
+As an early childhood educator and as an individual in todays world, I am proud to say that the children of our current generation define our future.
 As an educator for early childhood and elementary school-aged children, it is a privilege to say that I have and continue to have the power to shape these children in the most positive and uplifting ways; and doing so in the public school system has been my life long dream.
-I graduated college with a double major in early childhood education and psychology at Brooklyn College and received my New York State Teacher’s Certification License.
-I am beginning my Master's Degree at Hunter College in a dual major of Early Childhood and Special Education at the close of this month.
+I graduated college with a double major in early childhood education and psychology at Brooklyn College and received my New York State Teachers Certification License.
+I graduated with my Master's Degree with a 4.0 GPA from Hunter College in a dual major of Early Childhood and Special Education.

-Working at a tutoring center will greatly benefit both my students and myself.
 With my experience and my passion to teach and influence children, I truly believe I can positively influence our young children.
-I believe every single child is different and unique and therefore I am very passionate about catering to each and every child’s needs and desires.
+I believe every single child is different and unique and therefore I am very passionate about catering to each and every childs needs and desires.
 Children learn and interact best when they are interested and one of my main priorities is to always capture the interest of my children.
 I plan my activities with each student in mind.
 I allow my students to alter what we are doing if they wish because they are curious individuals who deserve to have a say in what they do.
 I want to bring all of this passion into the fun filled experience that they have as tutoring students.
-It can be difficult for students having to go to “school” after school, but with the energy and passion I will bring to the program, the students will look forward to their tutoring program.
+It can be difficult for students having to go to school after school, but with the energy and passion I will bring to the program, the students will look forward to their tutoring program.
 I also want to bring my influences into the homes of the children by working with and influencing the parents.

 Undergraduate Degree: CUNY Brooklyn College - Bachelors, Early Childhood Education